 On the SunMoonBackgroundLayer, there are two more layers — for the moon (3) and the sun (4).
 The layer of the moon rotates to the same angle as SunMoonBackgroundLayer but in the opposite direction.
 The sun rotates to the higher number of radians.

 The issue of great importance here was to thoroughly calculate at which number of degrees should each layer be rotated and how far should the scroll go on.
 The scroll presents the easiest part.
 The input variable is always time, that is the hour and minutes which user chose on UIDatePicker.
 With this data, it’s quite simple to calculate the scroll view shifting.
-Initially it will be zero, which in our case is equal to the time of 6 AM as we set above.
+Initially, it will be zero, which in our case is equal to the time of 6 AM as we set above.
 Imagine that user has picked the time 9.10 AM.
 We can understand which number of pixel the view has to shift down or up when we calculate the difference of the time in minutes (190 minutes) and transforming them into pixels.
 All the scroll ground presents 24 hours, so its height presents 24 hours, therefore 1 minute=image_height/minutes_per_day (60*24).
 Knowing the value of 1 minute, it’s not difficult to calculate how many pixels are set into 190 minutes.
 The only thing left to do is to move the scroll on the required number of pixels, which can be also negative in cases when the new time is less than the previous setting.

 The next important parameter is Alpha of the stars.
 It can be calculated with understanding at which particular place on the background image we are at the current position.
 It means that at 6 AM in the top part of the image the stars should have Alpha 0 value because the morning starts.
-And the stars are ignored, aka kept in Alpha 0, up to 6 PM, and then Alpha value should be gradually increasing so that at midnight Alpha reached 1.
-The calculation of dynamics and intensity here can be different depending on desired visual effect.
+And the stars are ignored, aka kept in Alpha 0, up to 6 PM, and then Alpha value should be gradually increased so that at midnight Alpha reached 1.
+The calculation of dynamics and intensity here can be different depending on the desired visual effect.
 The core thing is that we have the basic parameter which we can rely on: the current position on the background image.
 And it can be easily calculated knowing the time set by the user.
 With alteration of Alpha motion, attractive visual performance can be effectively reached.

 To calculate the angle of rotation, we take 360 degrees for 24 hours.
 So, 0 degree = 6 AM.
 We calculate the difference in minutes, find the number of degrees per minute and set the degrees required for shifting.

 Another element of animation is clouds.
 They appear due to NSTimer.
 It adds one of the graphic variants for clouds (the app uses three graphic versions) with random coordinate of Alpha (transparency) beyond the limits of the screen on the right side.
-After that animation of movement (changing the centre) starts from right to left.
+After that animation of movement (changing the center) starts from right to left.
 The timer is launched with the random interval.
 After the animation is finished, the cloud is gone.

 Another piece of animation that required attention and creativity was the switch on the Alarm Screen, the actual element of interaction showing that the alarm is set and active or not.
 Design solution supporting general visual performance of the app was to make the toggle look like the animated sun when alarm was in the active position.